 Add sugar and stir constantly until the sugar is fully dissolved.

 Remove from the heat, cover, and allow to cool completely.

 - The cooling time allows the spices to infuse the syrup.
 I typically leave them for at least 3 hours and you can taste it periodically until it reaches your desired flavor.

 Strain the spices from the syrup using a fine mesh strainer.

 Bottle and store in the refrigerator.

-This syrup will stay fresh for about 2-3 weeks in a well-sealed bottle.
+- This syrup will stay fresh for about 2 to 3 weeks in a well-sealed bottle.
 The proportions above make about 1 cup of syrup and it is easy to make more if you like.
 Simply increase the water and sugar, keeping the two measurements equal.